ESC

 Military and Security

-no regular indigenous military forces; Police Force
+no regular indigenous military forces; Niue Police Department

 Environment

-increasing attention to conservationist practices to counter loss of soil fertility from traditional slash and burn agriculture
+increasing attention to conservationist practices to counter loss of soil fertility from traditional slash-and-burn agriculture

-party to
+Party to

 Biodiversity, Climate Change, Climate Change-Kyoto Protocol, Climate Change-Paris Agreement, Comprehensive Nuclear Test Ban, Desertification, Law of the Sea, Ozone Layer Protection, Ship Pollution

-signed, but not ratified
+Signed, but not ratified

 none of the selected agreements